Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Introduction

 Another difficulty lies in task planning.
-Tasks like "bring me a bottle of water" can be difficult to carry out in an end-to-end manner.
-The agent need to first detect the bottle of water and then perform a sequence of actions to acquire the bottle.
-Finally, it needs to comprehend the meaning of giving "me" the water and hand the bottle to "me".
+Tasks such as ``bring me a bottle of water" can be difficult to carry out in an end-to-end manner, as they often require multiple steps and contextual understanding.
 These long-horizon tasks usually need to be broken down into multiple short-term low-level tasks in the first place.
-Experiments show that advanced large foundation models are already capable of decomposing simple long-chain tasks \cite{hu2023look, zhi2024closed}.
-However, they can only perform a small range of tasks due to limited pre-defined skills.
-In addition, this issue cannot be resolved simply by scaling up the skill library.
-When the skill library scales up, large foundation models struggle to comprehend the connections between the skills and the usage of them (see Sec. \ref{sub_r_a}).
+Previous works show that advanced foundation models are already capable of decomposing simple long-chain tasks \cite{hu2023look,zhi2024closed}.
+However, they can currently only be applied to a small skill set, which limits them to completing a narrow array of tasks.
+When given more complex skills, the models cannot fully understand the logical relationships between skills through limited examples, leading to logical errors in planning and hallucinations of using self-fabricated skills.
+They require highly relevant task-specific in-context examples to generate tractable plans for later execution (see Section \ref{sub_c_l}).
+The limited comprehension of foundation models regarding the skills and their fluid expressions is the underlying cause of the aforementioned issues.

-Most embodied planning methods are carried out in simulated environments \cite{shridhar2020alfred, huang2023instruct2act, skreta2024replan} due to lack of real-world data.
-However, a robot must eventually preform tasks in a real environment.
-There are few datasets for embodied planning, not to mention most of them are simulation data.
-EgoCOT \cite{mu2024embodiedgpt} is one of the few real-world dataset for embodied planning, but the skills in the dataset are free-form and difficult to reuse.
+Since creating highly relevant task-specific examples is impractical, we seek to address the problem through model fine-tuning.
+To this end, we require a dataset that encompasses the implicit logical relationships between skills.
+Most embodied planning methods are carried out in simulated environments \cite{shridhar2020alfred,huang2023instruct2act,skreta2024replan} due to the lack of real-world data.
+EgoCOT \cite{mu2024embodiedgpt} is one of the few real-world datasets for embodied planning, but the skills in the dataset are free-form and difficult to reuse.

-In this work, we introduce ReLEP, a universal framework for real-world long-horizon embodied planning via large vision language models, which can be applied to robots with different configurations and skill libraries.
-In addition, it is able to re-plan when the original plan fails or the environment changes.
-More importantly, ReLEP stands out for its versatility in solving a broad spectrum of tasks within real-world environments.
-Also, it can be easily reproduced, simplifying the process for researchers and practitioners to replicate and build upon our work.
+In this work, we introduce ReLEP, a universal framework for real-time long-horizon embodied planning via large vision-language models.
 An overview of ReLEP is shown in Figure \ref{fig_overview}.

-In the center of our framework is the brain of the agent, a fine-tuned large vision language model which is aligned to decompose long-horizon tasks into a sequence of pre-defined skill functions.
-The model is fine-tuned on the real-world embodied planning dataset that we constructed from scratch.
-In this way, the model can better understand the relations between skills from the data and makes more reasonable plans.
+The brain of ReLEP is a fine-tuned large vision-language model which is aligned to decompose long-horizon tasks into a sequence of pre-defined skill functions.